-One universal measurement of maintenance performance, and perhaps the measure that matters most in the end, is the cost of maintenance.
+One universal measurement of maintenance performance, and perhaps the measure that matters most in the end, is actually maintenance costs.

-Unfortunately maintenance costs are often used to compare maintenance performance between companies or between plants within the same company.
+Unfortunately, maintenance costs are often used to compare maintenance performance between companies or even between plants within the same company.

 One other problem is that there is typially no standard for measuring maintenance costs.